uhm-coe/insert-pages/readme.txt

 == Changelog ==

+= 3.1.6 =
+* Fix for TinyMCE toolbar button not appearing for authors and contributors.
+Props @fernandosalvato for the report.
+* Fix for deprecation warning in PHP 7.
+Props @christer_f for the report.

 = 3.1.5 =
 * Fix for php warning when inserting page outside of The Loop while using Beaver Builder.
 Props @jeffreytanuwidjaja for the report.